hanzoai/painter/README.md

 ### AMD ROCm Tips

-You can enable experimental memory efficient attention on recent pytorch in ComfyUI on some AMD GPUs using this command, it should already be enabled by default on RDNA3.
+You can enable experimental memory efficient attention on recent pytorch in Studio on some AMD GPUs using this command, it should already be enabled by default on RDNA3.
 If this improves speed for you on latest pytorch on your GPU please report it so that I can enable it by default.

 ```TORCH_ROCM_AOTRITON_ENABLE_EXPERIMENTAL=1 python main.py --use-pytorch-cross-attention```